KRFOSS/kali-docs/development/advanced-packaging-example/index.md

 ### Copyright

-As we have already finished getting the copyright information (license, name, contact, year and source), we now just need to add it.
+As we have already finished getting the copyright information (license, name, contact, year and source), we now just need to add it:

 ```console
 kali@kali:~/kali/packages/finalrecon$ vim debian/copyright